goblinfactory/2024-nue-beta-review/index.md

  1. [Documentation improvement suggestions.][improve]
  1. [Missing features.][missing]
  1. [Beta, bugs and issues.][issues]

+## Some test blog posts

+These are actual real blog posts: I'm just dropping them here as a test instead of on my actual blog since I'm lazy and I like the new updates to Nue, since I no longer have to take screenshots when need to reference code snippets, and need to migrate my old blog over.

+* [Adding type hints to Json Data][typehints]

 ## Parting thoughts

 This is definitely still a very beta project.
 There are stability issues preventing me from using it for anything serious.
 That being said, I think it's very very close and I estimate I'll be using it in production very soon!
 I love where the project is going and want to be part of the journey.
 I will be able to judge when it feels stable enough to use on some of my more serious projects for which Nue is going to be perfect.